Trent Horn: Education

 In 2012, he obtained a graduate degree in theology from Franciscan University of Steubenville; in 2018, one in philosophy from Holy Apostles College.
 Additionally, he holds a bachelor's degree in history from Arizona State University.

-Personal life

-Horn is married to Laura Horn.
-They have three children.

 Career

 Apologetics

 Upon graduating from Franciscan University of Steubenville in 2012, Horn became actively involved in the Catholic apologetics scene, joining the staff of Catholic Answers as an apologist.
 Since then, he has participated in numerous debates on topics such as the existence of God, the validity of Christian scripture, and the nature of truth, often engaging with both religious and secular opponents; places he has been invited to debate include UC Berkeley, UC Santa Barbara, and Stanford University.
-Horn’s debate opponents have included Richard Carrier, Dan Barker, Matt Dillahunty, Alex O’Connor, James White, and Gavin Ortlund.
+Horn's debate opponents have included Richard Carrier, Dan Barker, Matt Dillahunty, Alex O’Connor, James White, and Gavin Ortlund.
 Horn has also been active in the pro-life movement, and he went to colleges to debate abortion before he became an internet personality.